ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 only the person that created the contract is able to do that (it is possible to implement a different issuance scheme).
-Furthermore, anyone can send coins to each other without a need for registering with username and password”, all you need is an Ethereum keypair.
+Furthermore, anyone can send coins to each other without a need for registering with username and password, all you need is an Ethereum keypair.

 ::